-- 7.1 SHA do not see this policy as having any direct impact upon the protected characteristics contained within the Equality Act 2010.
-We will however be mindful in the way we select those unresolved disputes/business challenge issues to route via the Settlement Agreement method. - 7.2 SHA will also be mindful of the way in which we present this option to employees and the language we use when discussing any proposition with them.
-By extension we will avoid holding any assumptions as may be viewed to be discriminatory, and/or taking actions which in themselves could be perceived as victimising the employee(s) concerned. - 7.3 We will also take account of the advice contained within the EVH "Pre-termination Discussions & Settlement Agreements" Information Note (May 2019); along with the information contained within the relevant ACAS Guide (December 2018).
+8.1 SHA will be mindful of the way in which we present this option to employees and the language we use when discussing any proposition with them.
+By extension we will

+- avoid holding any assumptions as may be viewed to be discriminatory, and/or taking actions which in themselves could be perceived as victimising the employee(s) concerned. - 8.2 We will also take account of the advice contained within the EVH "Pre-termination Discussions & Settlement Agreements" Information Note (May 2019); along with the information contained within the relevant ACAS Guide (December 2018). - 8.3 An Equality and Human Rights Impact Assessment (see Appendix 2) has been carried out as part of the review of this policy, in order to assess where the aims of this policy may have a positive, negative or neutral impact upon any of the nine Protected Characteristics set out in the Equality Act 2010.